jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### Routing Attacks

 Routing attacks aim to compromise the availability/integrity of P2P networks, and play an important role in composite attacks - such as the Eclipse attack, which attempts to block a good node's view of the rest of the network.
 In these attacks, a malicious peer undermines the message passing mechanism, typically by dropping or delaying messages.

-Another variant is *Routing Table Poisioning* (RTP)
+Another variant is *Routing Table Poisioning* (RTP) - where an attacker deliberately modifies their own or another peer's routing tables  - for example, by returning bogus information to benign peer lookup requests.

+Attraction and repulsion are specific variants of routing attacks that respectively increase or decrease the 'attractiveness' of peers